maronnax/lifedashboard/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. [Create new Pull Request](https://help.github.com/articles/creating-a-pull-request)

+## External Dependencies

+For this highly personal alpha version, I am making no serious attempt to avoid weird dependencies.
+These must be installed externally.

+- celery plist starter
+- redis

+## Running the code